 - Give incentives- Offer a free appetizer, dessert or buy one get one free drink.
 However, it’s advisable to limit the offer to the immediate future, or else it loses its value.

 - Promote holidays and occasions- Advertise upcoming holiday promotions like Valentine’s Day, Mother’s Day and New Year’s Eve celebrations with a special menu.
-Have you hired a new chef or a celebrity bartender; do put it in your marketing email.
+Have you hired a new chef or a celebrity bartender?
+Do put it in your restaurant marketing email.
 Birthday and anniversary marketing work very well in emails.
 Offer your customers a free meal on their birthday or anniversary celebration.
 It will prompt them to bring in a group of (paying) customers to the party.
 If you have a Karaoke night on a Wednesday or a Ladies’ Night Special on a Thursday, list it on a calendar, and provide a link to the calendar in each email.

 - Send tips from your chef- Give some space in your email to your chef where he can share an exclusive recipe, share anecdotes from his culinary experience, explain the fine nuances of a popular dish or provide cooking tips and ideas on what to look for when buying seafood/meat.

 - Show the USP- You can discuss your healthy menu or the fact that your restaurant kitchen always uses the freshest or organic ingredients.
 However, if there’s something outrageously exciting, it would be an interesting story to read and would certainly tempt the customers to pay a visit to your restaurant.
-For example, remember the $100 Philly steakhouse served at Barclay Prime?

 4. Nurture Customer Loyalty

 Many customers like to dine in a restaurant that takes care of their needs, treats them well and remembers their usual orders.
 A loyalty program does all of that and more.
 If your restaurant has a customer loyalty program, it’s vital that your email supports and nurtures the program.
 Along with the loyalty program updates, include your monthly specials and events, it will prompt your regular patrons to stop in even more frequently.
-Also, if you want to give a voucher to your customer who has hit a certain number of visits in your restaurant, you can email them a meal voucher for your restaurant.
+Also, if you want to give a voucher to your customer who has hit a certain number of visits to your restaurant, you can email them a meal voucher for your restaurant.

 5. Follow Email Etiquette